 4-day Inca Trail Hike to Machu Picchu Packing List

-What should I pack for the Inca Trail Hike to Machu Picchu?
-This is the most common question asked by Inca Trail hikers.
+What should I pack for the Classic Inca Trail Hike 4 days 3 nights to Machu Picchu?
+This is the most common question asked by travelers.
 When traveling to a new faraway destination like South America, you must prepare long before, especially when hiking to remote places like the Inca Trail or Salkantay Trek.

 For your trip to Peru, you will bring one or two big pieces of luggage depending on how long you spend on your vacation.
 However, you will only take the necessary equipment for the 4-day Machu Picchu hike.
 You must leave most of your belongings in the Cusco hotel or TreXperience storerooms.

-For the Inca Trail hike, you must reduce the gear you will take to a minimum.
-We recommend 5 kg (11 lb) in your daypack and 7 kg (15 lb) in your duffle bag.
+For the Classic Inca Trail hike, you must reduce the gear you will take to a minimum.
+We recommend 5 kg (11 lb) in your daypack and 7 kg (15 lb) in your duffle bag (including sleeping bags and air mattresses).
 Remember that you are responsible for carrying your daypack at all times and must have all the necessary equipment for the day.
-Our porters will take the 7 kg duffle bag.
+Our porters will take the 7 kg duffle bag from the campsite to the campsite; during the hike, you will not be able to access it if you need something from the duffle bag.

 Essentials